 A warm front is the leading edge of a warm, lighter air mass that slowly rises over a retreating cold air mass.
 Because the warm air ascends gradually, it forms layered clouds (starting with high cirrus and thickening to stratus), often bringing steady rain or drizzle over a long period.
 The approach of a warm front is marked by a slow drop in pressure, increasing humidity, and winds that back (e.g., from east to southeast).
 After the front passes, temperatures rise gently, the rain eases, and pressure stabilizes or rises slowly.
 Warm fronts usually move slowly and bring more subtle but prolonged weather changes than cold fronts.

-When a warm front passes, the changes are more gradual and subtle than with a cold front — but they still have a big impact on sailing.
+When a warm front passes, the changes are more gradual and subtle than with a cold front, but they still can have a big impact on sailing...

 Mesoscale drivers, understanding regional weather drivers in the Northern Adriatic